bricek2/activity03-mlr/day01-quantitative-explanatory/activity03.md

 8. What is the label that R assigned to this explanatory variable `term`?

+    *west_atlanticYes*

 9. What information is represented here?

+    *countries that are in the atlantic west*

 10. What information is missing here?

+    countires that aren’t in the atlantic west

 Your are essentially fitting two models (or $k$ models, where $k$ is the number of levels in your qualitative variable).
 From your reading, you